lconlc11/SQCP-Remaster/README.md

 We will be making the first commit shortly.

-V1: This is just the original Project
+V1: This is just the original Project, no updates yet.
+Next update will be tonight.